naokiri/wlcskk/README.md

 # WLCSKK
-Wayland text input daemon that implements ZwpInputMethodV2 and ZwpVirtualKeyboardV1.
+Wayland text input daemon that implements Wayland ZwpInputMethodV2 and ZwpVirtualKeyboardV1 partially.

+Targetting to use under swaywm, aiming to follow the wlroot applicable protocols.

+Note that those protocols are unstable yet.

 ## Current Status
-Under development.

-Works as a daemon, and does no composition, just delegate all keys to virtual keyboard.
+Works, buggy.

+## How to try
+First, stop all other daemons that grabs keyboard.

+Then, run

+    $ cargo run

+Once you run this daemon, default config file will be generated and you can specify the skk dictionary files.
+Config file defaults to `~/.config/wlcskk/wlcskk.toml`

+    $ RUST_LOG=debug cargo run 2> error.txt

 ## Copyright